 F. Market Conduct Annual Statement Data

 The Market Conduct Annual Statement (MCAS) is a uniform method for states to collect key data elements.
-Currently, MCAS data is collected on individual life cash and non-cash value products, individual fixed and variable annuities, individual stand-alone and hybrid long-term care policies, private passenger automobile policies, homeowners policies, in-exchange and out-of-exchange health plans and lender placed home and automobile policies.
-In addition, the collection of disability income MCAS data will begin for the 2019 data year reported in 2020.
+Currently, MCAS data is collected on individual life cash and non-cash value products, individual fixed and variable annuities, individual stand-alone and hybrid long-term care policies, private passenger automobile policies, homeowners policies, in-exchange and out-of-exchange health plans, disability income, and lender placed home and automobile policies.

 The collection of MCAS data allows state regulators to compare and contrast entity-specific results with the results for the remainder of the industry regarding such issues as claims, premiums, policies in force, new policies written, nonrenewals, cancellations, replacement-related activity, suits and consumer complaints.
 The MAC should review the results of this analysis and consult with the state’s Collaborative Action Designee (CAD) regarding a potential need for an action from the continuum of market actions.